freekholvoet/NNforFreqSevPricing/README.md

-# NNforFreqSevPricing
-Neural networks for insurance pricing with frequency and severity data
+# Neural networks for insurance pricing with frequency and severity data

 This repository accompanies the paper: Neural networks for insurance pricing with frequency and severity data: a benchmark study from data preprocessing steps to technical tariff